antononcube/SimplifiedMachineLearningWorkflows-book/Part-2-Monadic-Workflows/A-monad-for-Latent-Semantic-Analysis-workflows.md

 ### Mapping queries and documents to topics

 Another natural operation is to find the representation of an arbitrary document (or a list of words) in monad's Linear vector space of topics.
-This is done with the function LSAMonRepresentByTopics.
+This is done with the function `LSAMonRepresentByTopics`.

 Here is an example.